-Bladder cancer is more common among older adults, males, and Caucasians.
-Although the specific cause is not known, various factors increase the risk of getting bladder cancer, including smoking and exposure to certain chemicals.
-Long-term inflammation, as can occur with chronic bladder infection, is associated with the more rare types of bladder cancer, such as squamous cell carcinoma and adenocarcinoma.
+Bladder cancer is more common among older adults, males, and white people.
+The specific cause is not known.
+But various factors increase the risk of getting bladder cancer, including smoking and exposure to certain chemicals.
+Long-term inflammation, as can occur with chronic bladder infections, is associated with rare types of bladder cancer.

 What are the symptoms of bladder cancer?

 Many symptoms of bladder cancer resemble those of a bladder infection.
-Other symptoms, such as weight loss, are often not seen with early-stage cancers.
+Other symptoms, such as weight loss, often occur with late-stage cancers.

 Common symptoms of bladder cancer